-GL Clicky (Blue)
+GL Tactile (Brown) GL Linear (Red) GL Clicky (Blue)

 The keycaps are made of ABS plastic and are quite susceptible to fingerprint marks.
 We would like to see PBT keycaps at this price point.
 Especially since switches don’t have Cherry stems, making the keyboard incompatible with most custom keycap sets.
 These low-profile GL switches are available in three flavors: clicky, linear, and tactile.
 Their actuation point is set at 1.5mm, which is pretty good but not the best for hardcore gamers.

-What we like about the G915 is the huge number of extra keys along with the wide volume knob.
+What we like about the G915 is the huge number of extra keys, along with the wide volume knob.
 You get media keys as well as RGB controls, two buttons for switching between paired devices, a key for locking the Windows button, and five macro keys along with three macro profile keys.
 The TKL version of the keyboard comes with all those keys sans the macro keys.

 The keyboard also has a detachable Micro USB cable, which is another downside.
 We would like to see a USB-C port at this price.
 As for the RGB backlighting, it’s great.
-Colors are well saturated and very bright and the software supports creating all kinds of RGB profiles.
+Colors are well saturated and very bright, and the software supports creating all kinds of RGB profiles.
 Finally, the battery life is rated at about 30 hours with the backlighting turned on.

 Frequently Asked Questions

 In short, they feature keys with shorter actuation travel distances.
 In other words, their switches have a shorter travel distance before activating.
-For instance, the regular Cherry MX Red switch has an actuation travel distance of 2.0mm while the Cherry MX Low Profile Red has a 1.2mm pre-travel distance.
+For instance, the regular Cherry MX Red switch has an actuation travel distance of 2.0mm, while the Cherry MX Low Profile Red has a 1.2mm pre-travel distance.
 That’s almost 50 percent shorter actuation distance.
 The Cherry MX Low Profile Speed switch has an even shorter pre-travel distance of 1.0mm.

 This makes low-profile switches not only faster (and easier) to activate.
 Shorter actuation distance makes them also slimmer than regular switches.
 Slimmer switches allow for a slimmer keyboard design.
 The slimmer design includes not only leaner frames but also shorter keycaps.
 This results in a different feel when typing.
 A feeling similar to using chiclet or laptop keyboards, but with that satisfying and familiar feeling of mechanical switches under your fingers.